Work/Study Programs (On-Campus Employment)

 Eligibility

-You must complete the Work Study Application for each academic session in which you seek a Work/Study position.
+You must complete the Work/Study Eligibility Application for each academic session in which you seek a Work/Study position.

 The University reviews your application and lets hiring units know if you are eligible to work.
 Eligibility to hold a Work/Study position does not guarantee an employment offer.